-Eating better is one of the most common New Year’s resolutions, but it’s not necessarily one of the easiest — especially for some of the youngest members of the family.
-Some picky eaters would subsist solely on fruit snacks and string cheese if given the opportunity.
+Eating better is not one of the easier healthy habits to put into place — especially for the youngest members of the family.
+Some picky eaters would live on fruit snacks and string cheese if given the opportunity.

-But studies have shown that parents and caregivers can do a lot for their children by modeling good eating habits.
-Julie Benard, MD, a pediatrician at MU Pediatrics, has some tips for parents who want to help their children expand their palates and develop healthy habits.
+Studies continue to show that parents and caregivers can do a lot for their children by modeling good eating habits.
+Michelle Townsend, a registered dietitian at MU Health Care, has some tips for parents who want to help their kids expand their palates and develop healthy habits.

-It's very true that mealtime is a struggle for many families, especially for families with toddlers and younger children who tend to be "picky eaters."
-What caregivers have to keep in mind is that trying new foods involves almost all of our senses: sight, smell, taste and touch.
-We know that children can take somewhere between 15-20 exposures to a food before they really decide to eat it, and these can include not only tasting the food, but touching it and smelling it as well.
+It's very true that mealtime is a struggle for many families, especially those with toddlers and younger children who tend to be picky eaters.
+Keep in mind that trying new foods involves almost all of our senses: sight, smell, taste and touch.
+We know children can require 15 to 20 exposures to a food before they decide to eat it, and these can include not only tasting the food, but also touching it and smelling it.

 From a health perspective, what is the value in being an adventurous eater?